 Senario had a range of music games too.
-Guitar Super Star is an obvious Guitar Hero clone, with tracks that borrow heavily from popular songs, but with names that while hinting at their origins, don’t outright name the orignal song or artist.
+Guitar Super Star is an obvious Guitar Hero clone, with tracks that borrow heavily from popular songs, but with names that while hinting at their origins, don’t outright name the original song or artist.

 Guitar Super Star “You Take The Stage” is the sequel to Guitar Super Star and refines the gameplay a bit and offers a wider selection of both characters and backgrounds.

 Guitar Star is another product sold by Senario, although this one doesn’t show a Senario splash screen.
 This is an interesting one because it shares the frontend / title screen presentation with Shredmaster Jr. but the actual ingame presentation much more closely mimics Guitar Hero than that game.
 The songs on this one carry the proper names, and are more likely to have been licensed.

 Another version of Guitar Star was found in Europe with slightly modified presentation and some different songs.
 While the box identifies this one as Guitar Star, the title screen simply shows ‘Guitar’.
 There was no manufacturer information on the box for this one.

 The Plug ‘N’ Play Rockstar Guitar contains the same songs as the above, and uses the same basic game/music engine, but with entirely different presentation, opting for a 2D look rather than the perspective one.

 Another version of the same product offers a different selection of songs.
 This was dumped earlier, but audio emulation and timing fixes in the emulation brought it up to a much more playable state in 2020.

 dreamGEAR put out a branded version of the above in the US, using the same songs, under the title of Shredmaster Jr.